 - 1. Special testing, counseling and guidance services while screening potential enrollees. - 2.
 Remedial courses, developmental or compensatory courses and summer classes for such students. - 3.
-Special tutoring, counseling and guidance services for such enrolled students. - 4.
-Any necessary supplemental financial assistance, which may include the cost of books and necessary maintenance for such enrolled students. - 5.
+Special tutoring, counseling, and guidance services for such enrolled students.

+- 4. Any necessary supplemental financial assistance, which may include the cost of books and necessary maintenance for such enrolled students. - 5.
 Partial reimbursement for tuition for regular academic courses up to 50%. - 6.
 Student travel for academic activities or conferences as well as travel abroad as part of their program of studies. - 7.
-Expenses related to helping students apply for and prepare for graduate or professional school; including preparation materials, guides, classes, fees for exams for graduate and professional schools and for professional licensure, and travel to and from test centers. - 8.
-The hiring of enrolled students participating in an Arthur O. Eve opportunity for higher education work-study program comprised of peer tutoring, peer counseling, peer mentoring and activities related to HEOP and/or the administration of HEOP at the institution.
+Expenses related to helping students apply for and prepare for graduate or professional school, including preparation materials, guides, classes, fees for exams for graduate and professional schools and for professional licensure, and travel to and from test centers for graduate and professional schools and for professional licensure. - 8.
+The hiring of HEOP enrolled students in a HEOP work-study program, such as peer tutoring, peer counseling, peer mentoring and activities related to HEOP and/or the administration of HEOP at the institution.